ajhenley/gitbook/comments.md

 Some programmers will comment out a line of code temporarily while they debug the remaining lines.
 This enables you to focus on what matters and selectively ignore parts of your program.

 **Block comments**
-Block Comments are shown at the top fo the program and they generally contain the name and/or description of the program as well as the programmer and the date of the program.
+Block Comments are shown at the top of the program and they generally contain the name and/or description of the program as well as the programmer's name and the date the program was written.

 ####Here's how you use comments in Java:
 ```java